 ♥ Question for unanswered prayers – part 1: Have you prayed and not received an answer?

 One of the primary reasons for unanswered prayer is sin.
 Yes, sin has been responsible for God ignoring prayer.
 The following lists a few more reasons God does not answer prayer:

 And I said, “Hear now, leaders of Jacob and rulers of the people of Israel!
 Should you not know what is fair?
 2 Yet you hate good and love sin.
 You tear off the skin from my people and the flesh from their bones.
 3 You eat my people’s flesh, pull their skin off, break their bones, and cut them up like meat for the pot.”
 4 Then they will cry to the Lord, but He will not answer them.
 He will hide His face from them at that time, because they have done sinful things.
 Micah 3:1-4 (NLV)

 Next, let’s understand who the Lord will not hear or answer according to Micah.
 To do this we must go back to verse one.
 Using the NKJV as in step 1 above we find:

 Finally, we should find the reason the Lord will not hear or answer their prayers.
-To keep it short stay within verse 1-4 but deeper study starts at Micah 1:1.
+To keep it short stay within verses 1-4 but deeper study starts at Micah 1:1.
 I will start us off, please fill in the rest, have fun!